austinmonde/mailchimp/README.md

 # mailchimp
-a simple application that takes in that stores personal emails
+a simple application that stores personal emails